 Think of it like this...

-Why would you take an MMA (mixed martial arts) class if you want to learn jiu-jitsu and compete in jiu-jitsu competitions?
-MMA classes will include some jiu-jitsu so that's good, but if you want to compete in jiu-jitsu then you should be taking jiu-jitsu classes because it's more in tune with your goals.
+Why would someone take an MMA (mixed martial arts) class if they wanted to learn jiu-jitsu and compete in jiu-jitsu competitions?
+MMA classes include some jiu-jitsu so that's good, but if you want to compete in jiu-jitsu then you should be taking jiu-jitsu classes because it's more in tune with your goals.

 Most other courses including the ones I took are more general like the MMA courses.
 They are more general and trying to reach as many people as possible.

-Because learning takes time and repetition.
+Because this is the most convenient option for you and learning takes time and repetition.
 Most online TEFL courses keep all their content behind a paywall and you only get access for a limited time (1-6 months).

 If your access to a course is only for 2-3 months (common w/ popular providers) then by the time you actually start teaching your access will be terminated which means you won't be able to access content when you need it most.